dzek69/bottom-line/README.md

 ## Supported methods

+### String related
+- `addPrefix` - add prefix to a string if not already present
+- `addSuffix` - add suffix to a string if not already present
+- `capitalize` - capitalize a string, optionally lower casing the rest
+- `isNumericString` - check if given value is a numeric string, features configurable
+- `occurrences` - count occurrences of a substring in a string, optionally allow overlapping
+- `stripPrefix` - strip prefix from a string
+- `stripSuffix` - strip suffix from a string

+### Number related
 - `cap` - cap a value between lower and upper bound
-- `capitalize` - capitalize a string, optionally lower casing the rest
-- `coalesce` - return first non-nullish value
+- `scale` - scale given value from old range to new range

+### Array related
 - `ensureArray` - ensure that given value is an array
-- `ensureError` - ensure that given value is an error
-- `get` - extract a value from a deep object using specified path, optionally with a default value
-- `getMultiple` - same as above, but test multiple paths
 - `insertSeparator` - insert a separator between every character in an array
+- `last` - get last element of an array
+- `match` - split your array into two groups - one that matches given predicate, and one that doesn't
-- `isEmpty` - check if given value is empty
+- `mostFrequent` - find most frequent value in an array
+- `pull` - remove values from an array (by mutating)
+- `remove` - remove values from an array (by mutating) using predicate function and return removed values
+- `sortBy` - sort an array by given property (create callback function for `Array.prototype.sort`)

+### Object related
 - `isPlainObject` - check if given value is a plain object
-- `isNumericString` - check if given value is a numeric string, features configurable
-- `last` - get last element of an array
-- `mapAsync` - map an array asynchronously if sync version blocks your event loop for too long
 - `mapValues` - map values of an object
-- `match` - split your array into two groups - one that matches given predicate, and one that doesn't
 - `merge` - merge two objects shallowly, allowing to remove properties while doing so
-- `mostFrequent` - find most frequent value in an array
-- `noop` - do nothing
-- `occurrences` - count occurrences of a substring in a string, optionally allow overlapping
 - `omit` - omit properties from an object
 - `pick` - pick some properties from an object

+### Date related
+- `ensureDate` - ensure that given value is a Date instance
+- `ensureTimestamp` - ensure that given value is a numeric timestamp

+### Type safety
+- `coalesce` - return first non-nullish value
-- `pull` - remove values from an array (by mutating)
+- `ensureError` - ensure that given value is an error

-- `remove` - remove values from an array (by mutating) using predicate function and return removed values
+### Flow related
+- `mapAsync` - map an array asynchronously if sync version blocks your event loop for too long
+- `noop` - do nothing
 - `rethrow` - throw given value
-- `scale` - scale given value from old range to new range
 - `seq` - sequentially execute Promise-returning functions until one returns a value
+- `wait` - wait given amount of time (async)
+- `waitSync` - wait given amount of time (sync)
+- `waitFor` - wait for a condition to be true, checking every given amount of time

+### Various
+- `get` - extract a value from a deep object using specified path, optionally with a default value
+- `getMultiple` - same as above, but test multiple paths
 - `set` - set a value in a deep object using specified path
 - `setImmutable` - set a value in a deep object using specified path, but return a new object
-- `sortBy` - sort an array by given property (create callback function for `Array.prototype.sort`)
+- `isEmpty` - check if given value is empty
 - `throttle` - throttle a function, very configurable
 - `truthy` - is value truthy? (useful for filtering with more correct TypeScript support than `filter(Boolean)`)
-- `wait` - wait given amount of time (async)
-- `waitSync` - wait given amount of time (sync)
-- `waitFor` - wait for a condition to be true, checking every given amount of time

 Methods will be added as I need them.
 I am open for suggestions and PRs.
 See next heading for list of methods that I want to add.